< up >

 }

 Which outputs something like the following.
-The watch command is sent to background in order to do some file operations while it prints the events simultaneously within one terminal.
+The watch command is sent to background in order to print events simultaneously within one terminal.

 $ ./watch /tmp &